These are films with no identifiable librarians and/or archivists, although they mention librarians and/or have scenes set in libraries.

 Details: Dir.
 Mike Nichols.
 Perf.
 Harrison Ford, Annette Bening, Rebecca Miller.
 Paramount Pictures, 1991.

-Synopsis: After being shot, a white male lawyer (Harrison Ford) suffers brain damage and loses his memory.
+Synopsis: After being shot, a lawyer (Harrison Ford) suffers brain damage and loses his memory.
 He reconnects with his wife and daughter as he learns how to walk, talk, and live again.
 There is a brief scene in the New York Public Library, in which Ford distracts his daughter, who is trying to do research.

 Related post: ‘Regarding’ a public library